-The goals of our executive compensation program are to align compensation with business objectives and performance, and in turn continue to increase stockholder value.
+The goals of our executive compensation program are to align compensation with business objectives and performance, and in turn continue to create and sustain stockholder value over the long term.
 In addition, our program is designed to enable us to attract, retain and reward executives who contribute to our long-term success and sustainable growth in stockholder value.
 Unlike many other financial services firms, our future success depends to a substantial degree on our ability to retain and recruit highly qualified personnel as opposed to the deployment and management of the firm's financial capital.
 The market for highly qualified financial professionals has been and remains extremely competitive.
 In addition, although our NEOs and other SMDs have all entered into restrictive covenant agreements, their departure could still jeopardize our relationships with clients and result in the loss of client engagements.
 Accordingly, it is imperative for our compensation programs to be highly competitive and reward outstanding individual and Company achievement.